 To be fair, though, I’m pretty sure that Jack and Rose never had to deal with a cryokinetic pirate who looks like this:

 As radical Jeff Matsuda redesigns go, this is strictly kiddie pool.
-It might not have the same retro charm of Mike Mignola’s design for That Other Show, and I do kinda miss the goggles, but it’s a nice, sleek, creepy look for Freeze.
-Take a closer look and you’ll notice just how emaciated the actual Victor Fries, beneath all the shiny tech.
+It might not have the same retro charm of Mike Mignola’s design for That Other Show, and I do kinda miss the goggles, but it’s a nice and sleek, and creepy to boot.
+Take a closer look and you’ll notice just how emaciated the actual Victor Fries is, under all that shiny tech.

 Naturally, some idiot civilian has to stand up to him so he can show off his powers.
 That’s the first really drastic change this show makes to Freeze: he no longer needs a gun to put others on ice (sorry, not sorry).
 All he has to do is touch them or, hell, put his hands near them, like, like…